k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 - [Main menu](18_broadway_flow_window.md#main-menu), which enables running the flow and executing additional actions like **Save as Actor**.
 - [Stage context menu](18_broadway_flow_window.md#stage-context-menu), which provides Stage activities like **Merge** or **Delete**.
 - [Actor context menu](18_broadway_flow_window.md#actor-context-menu), which provides Actor activities like **Add**, **Link** or **Export Actor**.
-- [Actor Properties window](18_broadway_flow_window.md#actor-properties-window), which enables setting and editing the properties of a selected object.
+- [Actor Properties window](18_broadway_flow_window.md#actor-properties-window), which enables viewing and editing the properties of a selected object.
 - [Run Results window](18_broadway_flow_window.md#run-results-window), which displays the results of the flow execution.
 - [Flow Validation Footer](18_broadway_flow_window.md#flow-validation-footer), which displays the error messages in the flow, if exist.